fdazen/fda-documentation/rooms_set_up.md

  You can decide the order in which your room types are displayed on your Tape Chart with just one click.

+ {{site.data.alerts.important}} If your account has already a few room types already built from your demo, we advise to edit the existing ones before creating new ones, as room types cannot be deleted once created, but only deactivated. {{site.data.alerts.end}}

  - In the Admin Settings, click on the blue link **Order Room Types** under section _Rooms_: